Product OS··16 min read

 Supply Chain Teams: Demand Signals from the Installed Base

 The installed base is the best leading indicator of parts demand that most manufacturers ignore.
-If scan events and support interactions for a product family are accelerating eighteen months post-purchase — a period when consumable components typically begin to degrade — that is a demand signal for replacement parts that can inform inventory positioning weeks before orders arrive.
+Scan events and support interactions accelerating at 18 months post-purchase — when consumable components begin to degrade — signal replacement parts demand weeks before orders arrive.
+Ownership transfer surges for specific SKUs suggest vibrant secondary markets, which precede aftermarket parts demand.
+Supply chain teams reading these signals plan better; those that cannot absorb stockouts and excess inventory as unavoidable costs.

 Quality Teams: Batch Intelligence

 Quality data in most manufacturing environments lives in isolation — production records in one system, warranty claims in another, support tickets in a third.
-When those systems share a common product identifier (a serial number or SGTIN), the picture changes.
-A quality engineer can query: "Show me all support interactions for units produced in batch 47B in February."
-If that cohort has a 3x claim rate on a specific component, the investigation has a starting point that would otherwise take weeks to triangulate.
+When those systems share a common product identifier, a quality engineer can query all support interactions for units produced in a specific batch.
+If that cohort shows a 3x claim rate on one component, the investigation has a starting point that would otherwise take weeks to triangulate manually.

 Finance Teams: LTV, Pricing, and the True Cost of Failure